 The entropy $S$ within the same region $A= 4 \pi r^2$ is computed as well,

-From Figure-\ref{fig-7} one can see that the entropy is a increasing function of black hole mass $M$ in this NC scenario.
-Since, the plot of entropy coincides with the plot of horizon area $A$, so the black-hole area law is maintained in this NC scenario.
+From Figure-\ref{fig-7}, one can see that the entropy is an increasing function of black hole mass $M$ in this NC scenario.
+Since, the plot of the entropy coincides with the plot of horizon area $A$, so the black-hole area law is maintained in this NC scenario.

-The thermodynamics of a black hole depends on the local stability in the canonical ensemble.
+The thermodynamics of a black hole depend on the local stability in the canonical ensemble.
 This thermal stability is determined by the Heat capacity.
 The heat capacity $C_A$ is defined at a constant area $A = 4 \pi r^2$ of the cavity boundary by

 From Figure-\ref{fig-8} one can see that the heat capacity is positive up to some values of $r$ just outside the event horizon.
-This feature of $C_A$ does not depends on which values of NC parameter have been taken in to consideration.
+This feature of $C_A$ does not depend on which values of NC parameter have been taken into consideration.
 Hence, the NC black hole thermodynamics, here we are dealing with is stable.
 One can also check that the root-mean-square energy $(\Delta E)^2 = C_A T^2$ is a finite positive quantity as $r$ approaches to $r_+$.
 This means that no energy can be added to a black hole without changing its radius.